Table of Contents

 Step 4: The final step is within your Yodeck Account.
 Go to the “Web Pages” section and create a new Web Page with the following details:

-- As the Zoom Factor, this is up to you.
-You need to test 2-3 values to make it readable and still look good.
+• As the Zoom Factor, this is up to you.
+You must test 2-3 values to make it readable and look good.
 Start with the default 100% and go for 150% or even 300% if the text seems small.

 To remove the “Google” logo in the header and footer and refresh your Google Sheets page, set the “Run Custom Script” toggle to “ON” and in the “Script Code”, type the following: